Skip to content

 Kitchen designers have to shake their heads at the reasoning many of our customers will give for why they are OK with things being too tight.
 When the island is too big customers tell us that they will be getting very small stools.
 If something else is too tight or doesn’t work, it might be OK because it is “better than what I have now” or “my friend has it”.

-Hoping that you will allow your designer to put your interests above what you think you “must have” as an amateur designer.
+Hoping that you will allow your designer to put your interests above what you think you “must have”.

 And of course . . .